colinat/Python/basics/what-is-python.md

 ## Running Python program from

 To start your first python program, launch a text editor.
 Save an empty Python file called `hello_world.py`.
 The extension `.py` tells the operating system that your file will contain a Python program.
-In the file, enter the following line
+In the file, enter the following line:

 ```python
 print("Hello world!")
 ```

-Now saved the file.
+Now saved the [file](https://github.com/colinat/Python/blob/main/examples/hello_world.py).
 Open a new terminal window, go to the folder where you have saved the file earlier.
 Type `python hello_world.py` in the terminal window.
 You should see the following output:

 ```python